kunhwiko/concepts/systems/networks-part-1.md

 Step 2) For each layer, the lower layer "wraps" the message coming from higher levels to create protocol stacks.
         Lower layers do not have to actually care about what these higher level layers do.
 Step 3) After sending over a message, switches and routers will decapsulate the message from lowest to highest layer.
-        As an example, a switch might identify from the layer 2 header that the message was intended for that switch.
+        As an example, a switch at this time will identify from the layer 2 header that the message was intended for itself.
 Step 4) The message is then recapsulated before resending and the steps are repeated.
-        As an example, a switch could write a new layer 2 header specifying a new src/dest MAC address.
+        As an example, a switch at this time will write a new layer 2 header specifying a new src/dest MAC address.
 ```

 ### Layer 1